 It will be easier to spare the nerves by a fluorescent dye being developed.
 This will be a visual way to avoid cutting the nerves during surgery through fluorescent light.
 It will enable surgeons to see the limits of cancer and prevent cutting healthy tissue (3).

-Another breakthrough technology has to do with robotic prostatectomy.
+Advancements in robotic prostatectomy are on the horizon.
 New robotic arms with improved features and video technology are in development.

 It’s expected these technical developments will come to the market for the following years.
 However, they need to be tested, and their implementation depends on the costs and clinical applicability (4).

 After surgery, and depending on the type of surgery, you will be recommended a few lifestyle adjustments (5):

 Right after surgery, getting out of bed can be a bit challenging.
 You need to use a wheelchair for some time until the wound heals.